telerik/winforms-docs/controls/sparkline/printing-support.md

 ---
 title: Printing Support
-page_title: RadSparkline Printing Support
+page_title: Printing Support - WinForms Sparkline Control
-description: The Sparkline control is an information graphic, which is characterized by small size, excellent performance
+description: The WinForms Sparkline control supports printing out of the box by the Print or the PrintPreview methods.
 slug: radsparkline-printing
 tags: sparkline, printing
 published: True